aeternity/protocol/channels/VSC.md

   * a co-authenticated VSC snapshot
   * a co-authenticated VSC settle
   * a co-authenticated VSC mutual close
-  * unilaterally authenticated dispute.
-Those also provide a context of the
+  * a unilaterally authenticated dispute.
+Those also provide a context for the
     execution: a `payload` that is either empty or a co-authenticated VSC off-chain state, VSC poi or trees, next VSC `state_hash` and next VSC `round`.
 Update types for disputes supported are: